iOS Engineer Takes the AWS Certified Cloud Practitioner (CLF-C02) - CLF Success Story

 App Integration Amazon EventBridge Event bus

-App Integration Amazon SNS Push notifications, Pub/Sub
+App Integration Amazon SNS Push notifications/Pub-Sub

 App Integration Amazon SQS Message queue

-App Integration AWS Step Functions Serverless workflows
+App Integration AWS Step Functions Serverless workflow

 Business Apps Amazon Connect Cloud contact center